CollarNetworks/protocol-core/devdocs/2024-oct-internal-review-3.md

 ### Taker
 - [x] #low putLocked / callLocked are bad names since aren't correct, should be takerLocker / providerLocked
 - [x] #low naming: collateralAsset should be "underlying", since collateral is ambiguous and is actually cash.
 Should be just address since not used as erc20.
+- [x] #low expiration should be calculated and checked vs. provider position because is key parameter (to reduce coupling)
+- [x] #low not all oracle views are checked in _setOracle, use interface instead of contract, check all used views
 - [ ] #note Docs are incomplete
+- [x] #note timestamp casting is not necessarily safe (if duration is not checked by provider)
 - [x] #note previewSettlement arg position struct is awkward, should expect id
 - [x] #note 0 put range check unneeded in calculateProviderLocked
 - [x] #note naming: deviation -> percent